Target level of study

 18h

-The course aims to provide an initial general introduction to physics as it relates to the biological sciences, and to put into context the use of modern physics concepts, methods and approaches to describe biological systems and their complexity, from the molecular to the cellular scale.
-This means understanding the central role that physics has played over the past century in learning about the organization and dynamics of complex living matter (from cells to populations of individuals).
-At the same time, we need to understand that biological systems represent a new opportunity for physicists to learn more about the complexity of living matter and its capacity for self-organization, regulation and control, with an eye also to new biomimetic applications.
+The course aims to provide a general introduction to physics in relation to the biological sciences and to contextualize the use of modern physics concepts, methods, and approaches to describe biological systems and their complexity from the molecular to the cellular level.
+It is therefore necessary to understand the central role that physics has played for a century now in order to learn the principles of the organization and dynamics of living and complex matter (from cells to populations of individuals).
+At the same time, it is important to understand that biological systems represent a new opportunity for physicists to learn more about the complexity of living matter and its capacity for self-organization, regulation, and control, with an eye toward new biomimetic applications.

 Analytical and Quantum Mechanics